talesofthe20s/blog/src/index.md

 ---
 layout: home
-title: Tales of the 20s
+title: <galaxy brain takes enclosed>
 metaTitle: Tales of the 20s
 postsHeading: Latest posts
 archiveButtonText: See all posts